 Historical Roots of the Parade Route

 The first Pride march in 1970 started in Greenwich Village, a neighborhood long known as a haven for artists, bohemians, and members of the LGBTQ+ community.
+Day to day, it was a direct response to the Stonewall Riots, a key moment in LGBTQ+ history that occurred on Christopher Street in 1969.
 The choice of Greenwich Village as the starting point was deliberate.
-It was a direct response to the Stonewall Riots, a pivotal moment in LGBTQ+ history that occurred on Christopher Street in 1969.
 The riots, sparked by a police raid on the Stonewall Inn, are widely considered the catalyst for the modern LGBTQ+ rights movement.

 The initial route wound its way from Greenwich Village to Central Park, marking a bold declaration of visibility and defiance.
-Over the years, the route has been adjusted to accommodate the growing number of participants and spectators, but its connection to Greenwich Village and the Stonewall Inn remains central to its identity.
-The parade's continued presence in the Village serves as a constant reminder of the struggles and sacrifices that paved the way for progress.
+That said, over the years, the route has been adjusted to accommodate the growing number of participants and spectators, but its connection to Greenwich Village and the Stonewall Inn remains central to its identity.
+The parade's continued presence in the Village serves as a constant reminder of the struggles and sacrifices that paved the way for progress It's one of those things that adds up.
+Still holds up..

 The Contemporary Route